Perry County Indiana Sheriff's Office

 Opening Day

-If a parent or someone other than a parent or guardian will be picking up a child early from camp for any reason, they must inform the camp staff at registration.
-This policy is designed for the protection of all of our campers.
+designed for the protection of all of our campers.
 Once we arrive at camp, we will unpack.
 Snacks will be provided to campers.
 Campers will spend the night in our air conditioned dorms that evening.
-Bunk beds will be provided, however they will want to bring a sleeping bag or bedding and pillow.
-The next morning, campers will have a good breakfast and have a fun-filled day ahead.
+Bunk beds will be provided, however you will want to bring a sleeping bag or bedding and a pillow.
+The next morning, campers will have a

-Graduation (4th) Day
+Graduation Day